NSW high schools, Local Health Districts and Health Protection NSW. Centre for Epidemiology and Evidence, NSW Ministry

 - In 2017 NSW adopted a 2-dose HPV schedule based on the latest international evidence that two doses given to individuals aged 9-14 years (i.e. Year 7 students) at least 6 months apart gives equivalent protection to a 3-dose schedule.

-- From 2012, extended catch-up vaccination was offered to students who commenced the course of HPV vaccine in Year 7 to support course completion.
+- From 2012, extended catch-up vaccination has been offered to students who commenced the course of HPV vaccine in Year 7 to support course completion.
 HPV vaccination coverage from 2012 to 2015 for dose 2 and 3 includes catch-up vaccination for students who commenced the course in Year 7 and were provided with catch-up doses in Year 8 in 2013 (to the end of Term 2) and 2014-2018 (to the end of Term 4) respectively.
-Year 8 catch-up vaccination doses are not included in data reported for the 2018 year as catch-up data were not available at the time of publication.
-2013 data for HPV vaccination for South Eastern Sydney LHD are approximate only.
+2018 is the last year final data are available as it includes catch-up vaccination offered in Year 8 in 2019.

 - In 2017 NSW implemented an emergency meningococcal ACWY vaccination (4vMenCV) program targeting Year 11 and 12 students in response to the emergence of meningococcal serogroup W as a significant cause of invasive meningococcal disease (IMD) in Australia.
-In 2018 the program was offered to Year 10 and 11 students and is offered routinely to Year 10 students from 2019.
+In 2018 the program was offered to Year 10 and 11 students and has been offered routinely to Year 10 students since 2019.

 - dTpa vaccine is offered to all students in Year 7 to provide protection against diphtheria, tetanus and pertussis. dTpa vaccine was previously offered to Year 10 students but was transitioned to Year 7 over a three-year period from 2010-2012 as part of a national strategy to provide adolescents with earlier protection against pertussis.